AdrianoGuidoF/AdrianoGuidoF/README.md

 # Adriano Guido Fossati

-👋 Hi, I’m Adriano @AdrianoGuidoF.
-I graduated in biology at the University of Lausanne, CH.
-Currently in post-graduation studies in marine biology at the University of Algarve, PT.
+👋 Hi, I’m Adriano G. Fossati, I graduated in biology at the University of Lausanne, Switzerland.
+I'm currently in post-graduation studies in marine biology at the University of Algarve, Portugal, and I am doing my master thesis as a visitor researcher at QUT in Brisbane, Australia.

 👀 I’m interested in Data science, Marine ecology and coral reefs.

-Currently looking for a master thesis in my core areas.
+My current focus of research are reef fishes along the eastern coast of Australia, their ecology, and their tropicalisation due to climate change.

 📫 How to reach me:
 adriano.fossati@netplus.ch